Child Support and Private School Fee Disputes

 In summary, if you and your former partner had intended for your child to attend a private school and your former partner is now refusing, you have the right to seek a departure from the administrative assessment prepared by the Child Support Authority.

 If you require any assistance concerning child support departure applications we would be happy to assist you.
-Contact Rowan Skinner & Associates, Family Lawyers in Northcote and Clifton Hill.
+For more information on what you can expect in terms of legal expenses, you might find our post on ‘How much does a family lawyer cost?‘ useful.
+When you’re ready, contact Rowan Skinner & Associates, Family Lawyers in Northcote and Clifton Hill.